 Our Team’s Favorite Beaujolais Producers Right Now

 If you're here, you've likely been hooked by the Beaujolais bug already.
 With so many bottles lining our shelves, it can be hard to figure out where to turn.
 Who's making the juiciest Beaujolais Villages?
 The most structured, powerful Morgon?
 The most ethereal Moulin a Vent?
 If we're being honest, it's hard to elevate one producer above all others.
-But these are 10 winemakers who stand out — who's wines you need to taste.
+But right now, these are the 10 producers who we can't get enough of.

 The Gang of Four